chedjou03/aws-bootcamp-cruddur-2023/journal/week4.md

 - was able to output color of the echo comand when running db script
 - was able to run the schema load and seed sql script
 - was able to have the home activities UI component read data from local postgre DB
+- was able to connect to AWS protgree DB in gitpod CLI
+- was able to dynamically update the aws postgre DB security group inbound rule IP address
+- was able to write a script to dynamically update the postgre DB security group inbound rule IP address